jgillas/Group-3-Final-Project/README.md

 source: https://www.kaggle.com/datasets/budnyak/wine-rating-and-price

 ## Goal Of Analysis
 The goal of our analysis is to create different models to see which one is the best at predicting the best wines.
 We ran multiple models with the dependent variable varying between Price, Ratings, and Age.
 Our goal is to see which is the best predictor.
-Below are the results that we were able to achieve in our code.
+Below are the results that we were able to achieve in our analysis.

 ## Logistic Regression Red Wine
 - **Y Variable:** Price